summerspringwei/souffle-ae/README.md

 https://github.com/summerspringwei/souffle-ae.git
 git submodule update --init --recursive
 ```
+**Note, Please run `git pull --all to fetch the lastes content` before you start the evaluation.
+Thank you!**
 We provide a script to build all the env in just one commond:
 ```shell
 bash scripts/build_all_docker.sh